-- 177. As early as October 1, 2014, it was known that one of the causes of the bacterial contamination was the existence of iron pipes in the City's water distribution system. - 178.
-Most of Flint's 550 miles of water mains are now over 75 years old and constructed of cast iron piping.
-Cast iron pipe is subject to internal corrosion, called tuberculation, which causes buildup on the pipe interior, leading to water quality issues, reduced flow and pressures, and leakage.
-Tuberculation also encourages the development of biofilms, layers of bacteria that attach to the interior pipe wall. - 179.
-On October 13, 2014, General Motors ceased the use of Flint River water at its engine plant because of fears that it would cause corrosion due to high levels of chloride. - 180.
+- 146. By October 2014, the threat of deadly Legionnaires disease was adding to the public health safety crisis.6 - 147.
+On October 13, 2014, the General Motors Corporation announced that it would no longer use Flint River water in its Flint plant.
+Despite this clear evidence of serious and significant danger, none of the Defendants took any action to alter the course of the health crisis.7 - 148.
 Governor Snyder's senior executive staff was immediately aware of the ramifications of GM's decision and the adverse health effects confronting the citizenry of Flint.
 In an email written only the day after GM's decision to withdraw from Flint River-sourced water, Deputy Legal Counsel and Senior Policy Advisor to the Governor Valerie Brader wrote: